Our Core Christian Values

 - To ensure each and every one of our pupils understands and embraces our Christian values and modern British values.

 CBS Curriculum Implementation

 At CBS, we seek to ensure the crucial of essential knowledge, skills and understanding through our curriculum design.
-We plan and organise our curriculum to ensure that children are not merely covering curriculum content, but are achieving a depth to their learning which enables them to apply their skills and understanding across a range of contexts and subjects.
-We build in opportunities for , allowing children to gradually develop a deeper understanding of skills and processes within subjects.
-Furthermore, our curriculum is planned to move children’s thinking to a deep level of understanding rather than just acquiring new facts, knowledge and skills.
+We plan and organise our curriculum to ensure that pupils are not merely covering curriculum content but are achieving a depth to their learning which enables them to apply their skills and understanding across a range of contexts and subjects.
+We build in opportunities for , allowing pupils to gradually develop a deeper understanding of skills and processes within subjects.
+Furthermore, our curriculum is planned to move pupils' thinking to a deep level of understanding rather than just acquiring new facts, knowledge and skills.